craftercms/docs/source/content-authors/content-authors-workflows.rst

      :alt: Workflow - Request publish approval dialog

-After clicking on the **Submit** or **Schedule** button (depending on the option selected for publishing now or later), a notification email will be sent to the site's approvers.
+After clicking on the **Submit** or **Schedule** button (depending on the option selected for publishing now or later), a notification email will be sent to the project's approvers.
 Notice also, that the toolbar now displays the icon for **Submitted**

 .. image:: /_static/images/page/page-workflows-submitted-context-nav.jpg
      :width: 75 %
      :align: center
      :alt: Workflow - Request publish submitted context nav updated icon and text

-You'll also notice the **Submitted** icon is displayed next to the content item in the Sidebar ``Site Explorer`` for the content you just submitted a request for publish and contains the text **Submitted for live**
+You'll also notice the **Submitted** icon is displayed next to the content item in the Sidebar for the content you just submitted a request for publish and contains the text **Submitted for live**

 .. image:: /_static/images/page/page-workflows-submitted-nav-tree.png
      :width: 25 %